joncloud/makensis-action/README.md

 # Nullsoft scriptable install system GitHub action

 This action calls `C:\Program Files (x86)\NSIS\makensis.exe` to create an installer.
-Due to the requirement of NSIS, this is only compatible on Windows.
+This action is currently only compatible with Windows.

 This codebase was ported from the Azure DevOps Extension [dev-maxima/nsis-extension][].